NFL rookie first-round QBs: The good, bad and what's next

 Positives: At long last, the Browns have their quarterback.
 Mayfield has played with confidence and chutzpah since he took over in the fourth game of the season.
 He does not let much faze him.
 After throwing for 46 yards with three interceptions in the first half Sunday, he came back to throw for more than 350 in the second half.
 The only thing that would prevent the Browns from going into 2019 with Mayfield as their starting quarterback is a bad injury.

 Negatives: The league adjusted a bit to Mayfield on Sunday, as veteran coordinator Romeo Crennel undercut some of the routes Mayfield and the Browns like to throw.
 That helped contribute to the turnovers.
 But with a rookie like Mayfield, every game is a growing experience.
 If he takes the loss in Houston that way, he will be better for it.
-Mayfield also got into a social media spat after the Cincinnati game with former coach Hue Jackson, in part, because he says he is not a “cookie-cutter quarterback.”
+Mayfield also got into a social media spat after the Cincinnati game with former coach Hue Jackson, in part because he says he is not a "cookie-cutter quarterback."
 He might not be, but less off-field drama benefits the entire team.

-What's ahead: At 4-7-1, the Browns are the longest of longshots to make the playoffs, so it’s about reps and growth for the young quarterback -- and as many wins as the Browns can find.
+What's ahead: At 4-7-1, the Browns are the longest of long shots to make the playoffs, so it’s about reps and growth for the young quarterback -- and as many wins as the Browns can find.
 Mayfield will get a second crack at the Bengals' woeful defense in Cleveland, but he faces three other teams still in the playoff hunt: Carolina, at Denver and at Baltimore.
 Even with the tough half in Houston, Mayfield has improved steadily as the season has gone on.
 Continuing that trend bodes well for 2019. -- Pat McManamon

 Josh Rosen, Arizona Cardinals